robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “No, don’t rescue me.”
 Her voice was soft, but firm.
 “You do that too.”

 That made my throat close before I had decided whether I wanted it to.
-I glanced at her—quickly, then away again—and suddenly found my thumbnail fascinating.
+I glanced at her — quickly, then away again — and suddenly found my thumbnail fascinating.

 The silence was broken by the sound of her cup being set down.